skupperproject/skupper-example-mysql/README.md

-# Accessing SERVER using Skupper
+# Accessing a MySQL database using Skupper

 [![main](https://github.com/skupperproject/REPO/actions/workflows/main.yaml/badge.svg)](https://github.com/skupperproject/REPO/actions/workflows/main.yaml)

-#### Use public cloud resources to process data from a private message broker
+#### Use public cloud resources to process data from an on-prem database

 This example is part of a [suite of examples][examples] showing the